Puppy Training in Ottawa | Your Trusted Puppy Trainer

 Foundation Obedience for Daily Life

 Name recognition and attention: Your puppy learns to respond to their name immediately, even with distractions.
-Critical for safety when squirrels dart across Rive-Sud streets or other dogs appear at New Edinburgh park.
+Critical for safety when squirrels dart across Rive-Sud streets or when other dogs appear at New Edinburgh park.

 Sit, down, stay commands: Reliable basics that work everywhere your Barrhaven living room, veterinary clinic waiting rooms, busy Westboro sidewalks.
 Your puppy sits before going through doors, stays while you prepare food, downs calmly when visitors arrive.